|

 artwork.
 Only when you want a large number of the same

-and/or appliqué is often the most economical, and usually
+and/or appliqué is often the most economical and

 How much would it cost to have a custom flag made?